 You will need to set your machine to get the perfect settings.
 The board is 8 bits, so there will be 256 steps in this range.
+Your feedrate will determine the "darkness" level at the maximum steps.
+Faster = lighter and slower = darker.

-In order to get the "perfect" results for your material, you need to first find the minimum value for just starting to burn the material.
-This level will be your minimum.
-Then, add 256 step increments to it.
-This will be your max level.
-If your steps are 10000 per inch, then your increment will be 0.0001".
+To get the "perfect" results for your material, you can first find the minimum value for just starting to burn the material.
+This level will be your minimum value for PicLaser SW.
+Your max level will be 256 steps from 0.
+If your steps are 10000 per inch, then your increment will be 0.0001" and your maximum level is -0.0255.
 Here is what it looks like conceptually:

-So, if your wood starts to burn at -0.002", then your minimum value will be -0.002" and your maximum value will be 256 increments more at -0.0258".
+So, if your wood starts to burn at -0.002", then your minimum value will be -0.002" and your maximum value will be 256 increments more at -0.0255".
 This will give you the full "grey scale" levels you need.